 In addition to his astronaut training activities, Andreas worked on the engineering team for the ESA Lunar Lander mission at ESA’s technical heart, ESTEC, in the Netherlands, where he was involved in the design of the guidance, navigation and control system for precision landing.

-Andreas is currently serving as the European astronaut liaison officer to NASA's Johnson Space Center (JSC).
-His duties at JSC include communicating with the astronauts on board the International Space Station as Capcom from Mission Control Center-Houston.
-Andreas was Lead Capcom for the SpaceX-12 and SpaceX-14 resupply missions; he was Ground-IV for US EVA 51; and he was Astronaut Increment Lead for Expedition 56 and 57.
+Andreas served as the European astronaut liaison officer to NASA's Johnson Space Center (JSC) from 2016-2022.
+His duties at JSC included communicating with the astronauts on board the International Space Station as Capcom from Mission Control Center-Houston.
+Andreas was Lead Capcom for the SpaceX-12 and SpaceX-14 resupply missions; he was Ground-IV for US EVA 51, US EVA 69, and US EVA 73; and he was Astronaut Increment Lead for Expedition 56 and 57.
+Andreas also served as ISS Assistant to the Chief of the NASA astronaut office and as Deputy Branch Chief for the Mission Support Crew.

 Andreas became the first Danish citizen in space on 2 September 2015 when he was launched on the 10-day ‘iriss’ mission to the International Space Station.
 While on the Space Station, Andreas worked as a flight engineer, performing experiments in a variety of areas.
 He also served as a flight engineer on Soyuz TMA-18M during launch and on Soyuz TMA-16M during his return flight.